Elizabeta Ejupi

-Elizabeta "Liz" Ejupi (born 21 April 1994) is a professional footballer who plays as a forward.
+Elizabeta "Liz" Ejupi is a professional footballer who plays as a forward.
 She last played for English club Sunderland.
 She has previously played for Charlton Athletic (two spells), Nottingham Forest, Notts County, Aston Villa, London City Lionesses, and Durham.

 Born in Kosovo and raised in England, she represented England as a youth and Albania at full international level while still a teenager, with an intended switch to the Kosovo national team in 2021 delayed due to documentation issues.

 Club career

 London City Lionesses

 On 18 August 2019, FA Championship club London City Lionesses published the squad list for the 2019–20 season and Ejupi was included.
 That same day, she made her debut in a 2–0 away win against London Bees after being named in the starting line-up.

 Durham

 On 23 July 2021, Ejupi signed a one-season contract with FA Championship club Durham.
 On 29 August 2021, she made her debut in a 2–1 home win against Watford after being named in the starting line-up.